 - (Salvage Value – Book Value) x (Tax Rate) – refers to any gains or losses realized on the sale of older equipment.
-For instance, if an old piece of machinery is sold for more than its book value, the company will realize a capital gain and thus be charged taxes on this gain.
+For instance, if an old piece of machinery is sold for more than its book value, the company will realize a capital gain and be charged taxes on this gain.
 Conversely, if the piece of machinery is sold for less than its book value, the company will experience a loss but also a tax benefit.

 Initial Outlay Example

 Jane’s Kitchen sells fresh baked cookies on a busy street.
 Jane currently uses a single oven, which cannot keep up with the store’s demand.
 Jane is considering buying a new, better oven that will produce enough cookies to meet the demand.
-She also decides to sell off her old oven since it would no longer be needed.
+She also decides to sell off her old oven since it will no longer be needed.

 The existing oven is currently worth $1,000.
-Jane negotiates a deal with a smaller bakery to sell them the old oven for its market price of $1,500.
+Jane negotiates a deal with a smaller bakery to sell them her old oven for its market price of $1,500.
 The new oven will cost Jane $5,000.
 In anticipation of increased production, Jane decides to stock up on ingredients and buys $800 worth of flour.
 Her business’ tax rate is 35%.
 What is her initial outlay?

 The first step is to identify the following numbers: